-Some American states are inextricably linked with a food or beverage.
-To wit: Maine is renowned for its lobsters, Maryland for its crabs, and Georgia for its peaches.
+Some American states are inextricably linked with food or beverage.
+For example, Maine is renowned for its lobsters, Maryland for its crabs, and Georgia for its peaches.

 Kentucky’s claim to fame is its bourbon whiskey, which seems to rise in popularity each year.
-The Bluegrass state produces a whopping 95 percent of all bourbon made in the U.S., and its “Bourbon Trail” has done wonders for Kentucky tourism.
-Hundreds of thousands of people come from all over the world each year to visit the historic distilleries and drive along the rolling countryside.
+The Bluegrass state produces a whopping 95 percent of all bourbon made in the U.S. Furthermore, its “Bourbon Trail” has done wonders for Kentucky tourism.
+Hundreds of thousands of people come from all over the world each year to visit the historic distilleries and drive along the countryside.

-Cincinnati-based photographer Matthew Allen got to experience the Bourbon Trail for himself during a shoot for Mazda Stories — an online magazine that gives a historical, personal, and insightful look into the making and use of Mazdas everywhere.
-Matthew, who was hired by Redwood after the U.K. agency found his Wonderful Machine profile, and writer Jack Baruth traversed the windy trail in a Mazda CX-5 over the course of a few days in mid-January.
-Despite the cold weather, Matthew and Baruth were warmed by the stout bourbon blends — a Kentucky hug, if you will.
+Cincinnati-based photographer Matthew Allen got to experience the Bourbon Trail for himself during a his work for Mazda Stories.
+This online magazine gives a historical, personal, and insightful look into the making and use of Mazdas everywhere.
+Matthew, s hired by Redwood after the U.K. agency found his Wonderful Machine profile, and writer Jack Baruth traversed the windy trail in a Mazda CX-5 over the course of a few days in mid-January.
+Despite the cold weather, the stout bourbon blends warmed Matthew and Baruth — a Kentucky hug, if you will.

 Since this is a magazine tied to a car brand and we were visiting distilleries and driving the trail, we had to make sure that we were on our best behavior and forgo any tasting.

 Well, okay.
 Fair enough.
-Allen and Baruth were warmed by the idea of stout bourbon blends.
+The idea of stout bourbon blends impressed Allen and Baruth.

 Still, there’s much more to exploring the Bourbon Trail than just whiskey tasting.
-In fact, the goal of the project was to capture the essence of Kentucky by learning about its history through its bourbon-making techniques.
+In fact, the goal was to capture the essence of Kentucky by learning about its history through its bourbon-making techniques.
 Allen described the guidelines he received from Aston Leach, the Art Director for Redwood.

 This was part of the pitch I received from Aston: ‘Our lifestyle story would center on a road trip on and around the Bourbon Trail in the comfort of the Mazda CX-5 Signature, painting an evocative portrait of a little-seen part of America that has significance for so many across the country and the globe.’